European Private Label Awards 2020 – The Judging Process

 The products were judged in terms of three important metrics, Innovation, Presentation and Taste, with the non-food and pet food categories assessed in terms of Innovation and Presentation only.

-Following on from this process, four finalists were selected in each of the 12 categories, which ESM: European Supermarket Magazine has now revealed.
-The winners in each category will be announced in Issue 1 2019 of ESM, which is due to be published in February 2019.
+Following on from this process, four finalists were selected in each of the 11 categories, which ESM: European Supermarket Magazine has now revealed.
+The winners in each category will be announced in Issue 1 2020 of ESM, which is due to be published in late January 2020.

 How It Works

 Judges were asked to assess each product in terms of three important metrics:

 1. Innovation.
 How well does a product convey innovation and differentiation from other products in the marketplace?
 How well does it tap into consumer trends and/or create new opportunities within its specific category?

 2. Presentation.
 How well is this product presented?
 Does the packaging accurately convey the product’s composition and qualities, and to what degree does the product stand out on shelf?

 3. Taste.
 How does the product taste?
 Does it meet, or even exceed, taste expectations for a product in its category?